pd494/FridgeFriend/README.md

 # Fridge Friend

-This app is a mobile-based food management tool that allows users to take photos of items, identify them using image recognition, and save details like item name, expiry date, and quantity to a database with push notifications.
-It streamlines the process of tracking inventory by automating item recognition and data entry through a user-friendly interface.
+This app is a mobile tool designed for tracking food items in your fridge, allowing users to snap a photo or manually add an item to record details like name, expiry date, and quantity.
+It helps you manage your fridge efficiently by simplifying the process of keeping track of what's inside and when it needs to be used with push notifs.

 ## Frontend Setup
 1. Navigate to the `frontend` directory.